Hannah Arendt on the Human Condition: Productivity Will Replace Meaning

 Labor keeps us alive

-Labor for Arendt consists of what we must do, along with all other animals, simply to meet our biological needs.
+The lowest tier in Arendt’s vita activa is labor.
+Labor consists of what we must do, along with all other animals, simply to meet our biological needs.
 Gathering resources, consuming resources: labor resembles the cyclical patterns of nature, patterns we are in some sense enslaved by.
 We eat, but soon become hungry again.
 Farmers reap their harvest, and must replow their fields.

 Exercise, personal hygiene, domestic chores – the efforts of labor must be perpetually renewed because they are canceled out by consumption.
 While these cycles can be pleasurable, they ultimately lack meaning because they are governed by the necessity of merely subsisting.
 In this respect, all living beings are indistinguishable from one another: we must labor to stay alive.